 Lately, it seems like every campus is talking about the adult learner market and to attract, recruit, and support this elusive student population.

 By 2022, EAB projects that the number of students aged 25 to 34 will increase by 21 percentage points (with more than twice as much growth in master’s degree enrollment than bachelor’s).
-At the same time, community colleges are seeing major enrollment declines among adult learners because of increased competition from four-year college and for-profit institutions.
+At the same time, community colleges are seeing major enrollment declines among adult learners because of increased competition from four-year colleges and for-profit institutions.

 To help you facilitate conversations about this population, we’ve rounded up a few quick facts about adult learners.